seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-25.md

 mirage, preparations to a banana trunk, and consciousness to a magic show.

 What is of relevance to us here is the comparison of consciousness to a magic show.
-The simile of the magic show is presented in that *Sutta* in the following
+The simile of the magic show is presented in that sutta in the following
 words:

 > *Seyyathāpi, bhikkhave, māyākāro vā māyākārantevāsī vā cātummahāpathe māyaṁ